Skip to main content

 Firms with a large or complex client base can combine this with secure email, using policy-based rules to route sensitive communications through secure channels automatically.

-This also ensures they will have a fallback for clients who prefer to use email or find your portal difficult to interact with.
+This also means they will have a fallback for clients who prefer to use email or find your portal difficult to interact with.

 Replace Attachments With Secure File-Transfer Links